-In my last blog post, I addressed the importance of getting clear about what we want next professionally.
+In a previous blog post, I addressed the importance of getting clear about what we want next professionally.
 Once we have established this, we must be intentional about asking for what we want.
 If we don’t ask for what we want, can we really keep complaining that we’re not getting it?
 Speaking for myself, I know that I have fallen victim to this cycle (maybe more often than I care to admit).
 In many cases, I don’t want to put someone out, or I’m worried that my “ask” might be perceived as selfish, or maybe I just want to do it myself because (at the time) it seems easier.

 I have, like many of us, refrained from asking for what I want (and often need!) at home and at work.
 Putting ourselves last results in everything from annoyance to downright exhaustion and everything in between.
 So, I recently re-committed to practicing—early and often—the art of asking for what I want.
 While I don’t always get what I ask for (like an upgrade to a seat with more legroom on a long flight), there have been rewards to asking.
 The least of which is that I’m less annoyed with the people around me who I formerly assumed should know what I need, and I bet they are relieved too because 1.)
 There isn’t as much guess-work about my wants, and 2.)
 I’m not as busy over-doing it only to be annoyed that I’m not getting what I need.

-Just this week, I had a less-than-ideal reaction to a colleague who didn’t provide the information that I wanted in advance of a meeting.
+Recently, I had a less-than-ideal reaction to a colleague who didn’t provide the information that I wanted in advance of a meeting.
 This is the risk that we run when we are not clear and don’t ask for what we need and want: our own disappointment can have an unintended negative impact on our most critical relationships.
 I spell this out in different detail in my Forbes.com article “Coaching Your Inner Critic” which I co-wrote with marketing guru Dorie Clarke.

 We advocate on behalf of our children, our companies, and our families, and yet continue to struggle to negotiate for ourselves.
 Over the past several months, I have been sharing my insights about the Seven Hurdles Women Face.
 As it turns out, skills directly related to a few of these hurdles can help us get better at asking for what we want.
 Let me explain: